Sound Strategies For Ending A Marriage Via Divorce Or Dissolution

 There are many financial considerations to keep in mind when proceeding with a divorce or dissolution.
 In the absence of a valid prenuptial agreement, there are no effective techniques to protect assets acquired during the marriage from division.
 The practical solution is a negotiated property division settlement.
 But as in other negotiations, no settlement will result if one party refuses to compromise.
 In that event, a judge will decide on the division of your marital assets.

-Whether your divorce is contested or amicable, our lawyers can help you obtain an equitable outcome.
-Our lawyers have the experience and analytical skills to handle complex assets such as ownership of small businesses.
-We often work with forensic accountants and other experts who can testify regarding accounting and valuation issues.
-When necessary, we advocate aggressively for our clients.
+Whether the end of your marriage is contested or amicable, our lawyers can help you obtain an equitable outcome.
+Our lawyers have the experience and analytical skills to oversee the division of complex assets such as small businesses, rental real estate holdings, investment portfolios and more.
+While our own knowledge of these high-asset divorce and dissolution matters is extensive, we often work with forensic accountants and other experts who can testify regarding accounting and valuation issues.

-We can also help you negotiate a child custody and visitation agreement that meets the best interests of your children.
+We can also help you negotiate a child custody and visitation agreement that is in the best interest of your children.
 If necessary, we will work with a court-appointed guardian ad litem who will testify about who should have primary custody.

 Would you like to know more about divorce and dissolution in Ohio?
 Please review this extensive map of the processes involved in either divorcing or dissolving a marriage.